Love those military working dogs. Lots of Aussie flags. Lots of mobile phones taking photos. 🇦🇺 #AnzacDay2018… https://t.co/EhAIml5TV4

 Taste 6/10:

 OK but a tad heavy-going.
-All cereals look and taste ‘heavier' that the common fruit-flake cereals such as Just Right or Sustain yet are not as chewy nor as hard-going as some toasted mueslis.
-Would be nicer with one-quarter natural muesli, oats or another cereal mixed through.
+All cereals taste ‘heavier' that the common fruit-flake cereals such as Just Right or Sustain yet are not as chewy nor as hard-going as some toasted mueslis.
+Would taste nicer with one-quarter natural muesli, oats or another cereal mixed through.

 Nutrition 10/10: